continuum-vikrant-tyagi/grafana_dashboard-automation/README.md

    - is main jinja template which include several other jinja templates(pods_metrics.txt.j2,kafka_metrics.txt.j2 and go_metrics.txt.j2).
 --------------------------------------------------------------------------------------------------------------------------------------------

-## How to generate dashboard json file for grafana.
+## How to use and generate grafana dashboard.
+  - create jenkin pipline job and clone this repo and pass Jenkinfile
-  - visit [jenkin job](https://tooling.itsupport247.net/jenkins/blue/organizations/jenkins/grafana_dashboard_generator/activity) and click on Run button
+  - click on blue ocean button, then click on Run button.

-  - then fill this input form
+  - now fill this input form.

    ![alt](image/grafana_automation_input.PNG)

-  - then visit Artifact and dowload generated .json file and import on Grafana.
+  - then visit Artifact and download generated .json file and import on Grafana.